Expertise for Never Event Claims

-What if I suffered a Never Event but wasn’t hurt?
+What if I suffer a Never Event but not an injury?

 You need to have been hurt for damages to be awarded.
 A “near miss” is not sufficient cause to claim compensation.
 However, the serious incident should be recorded, and you can submit a complaint to the responsible NHS trust.

-Will someone be disciplined or lose their job if I make a claim?
+Will someone face discipline or lose their job if I make a claim?

 The NHS uses the reporting of Never Events as a learning tool to identify areas of weakness in their service and standard of care.
 Although the person in the NHS investigating the incident may make a referral (for example, to the department head or HR), their role is to find the cause and recommend actions to prevent it from recurring.